-However, for converted wetlands, the historical type as well as the existing type should be noted.
-The stressor checklist enables the user to document if the wetland is currently being stressed by the conversion (i.e., if the process of conversion is continuing and a significant source of stress).
+However, for converted wetlands, the historical type (if identifiable) as well as the existing type should be noted.
+The stressor checklist enables the user to document whether the wetland is currently being stressed by the conversion (i.e., if the process of conversion is continuing and a significant source of stress).